York Vein & Laser Clinic

 The word "varicose" comes from the Latin varix, which means "twisted."
 Varicose veins are dark and twisted looking veins that have come to the surface of the skin.

 What Causes Varicose Veins?

 Genetics certainly play a role.
-If you have blood relatives who have shown varicose veins in their legs, chances are good that you will too.
+If you have relatives who have shown varicose veins in their legs, chances are good that you will too.